sirlordt/run_build_dev_env/memory-bank/techContext.md

 - Prevent the use of credential store for Git
 - Disable automatic fetching of Git repositories
 - Disable confirmation prompts for Git sync operations
+- Allow extension recommendations to enable auto-installation of recommended extensions

 #### Shell Configuration